ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Typically a Transparency Services has a single issuer identity which is present in the `iss` claim of Receipts for that service.

-Multitenant support can be enabled through the use of identifiers in the `iss` claim, for example, `ts.example` may have a distinct issuer identity for each sub domain, such as `customer1.ts.example` and `customer2.ts.example`.
+Multi-tenant support can be enabled through the use of identifiers in the `iss` claim, for example, `ts.example` may have a distinct issuer identity for each sub domain, such as `customer1.ts.example` and `customer2.ts.example`.

 ### Initialization {#ts-initialization}